PAIR-code/lit/documentation/ui_guide.md

 are provided by the backend and all available generators will show up as buttons in the module.
-Clicking one of these buttons causes the creation of new datapoints that are displayed in a table inside the module and can be added to the dataset either individually, or altogther, through the add buttons.
+Clicking one of these buttons causes the creation of new datapoints that are displayed in a table inside the module and can be added to the dataset either individually, or altogether, through the add buttons.

 Generators built into LIT include:

 *   **Scrambler**: Scrambles the words in a text feature randomly.
-*   **Backtranslation**: Translates a text feature into other languages and then back to the source language to create paraphrases of the initial text feature.
+*   **Back-translation**: Translates a text feature into other languages and then back to the source language to create paraphrases of the initial text feature.
 *   **Hotflip**: When analyzing a classification task and the model provides